dominion-dev/dominion-ecs-java/README.md

 Dominion is an [Entity Component System](https://en.wikipedia.org/wiki/Entity_component_system) library for Java.

-Entity Component System architecture promotes data-oriented programming.
+Entity Component System (ECS) architecture promotes data-oriented programming.
 It’s all about data (components) and first-class functions (systems) that operate on data.

 This means that, unlike OOP, data and operations are not encapsulated together in objects, which are called entities in ECS.